lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    detection of such events can be done before the end of the IPv6 packet transmission, as long as the window size is short enough.
 However, such benefit comes at the expense of ACK use.
-   In ACK-always, an ACK is transmitted by the fragment receiver after a window of fragments has been sent.
+   In ACK-Always, an ACK is transmitted by the fragment receiver every time a window of fragments has been received.
 A window of fragments is a subset of the full set of fragments needed to carry an IPv6 packet.
 The ACK informs the sender about received and/or missed fragments from one window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
 When an ACK is not received by the fragment sender after a reasonable time, the latter sends an ACK request using the All-1 empty fragment.
    The maximum number of ACK requests is MAX_ACK_REQUESTS.
+See further details in {{ACK-Always-subsection}}.

 *  ACK-on-Error.
 The ACK-on-Error mode is suitable for links offering relatively low L2 data unit loss probability.
 This mode reduces the number of ACKs